kcmv/colabo/PLUGINS.md

 })
 ```

-## Creating a new IBIS PUZZLE
+## Creating a new PUZZLE

-We will create it in a separeate folder, `src/frontend/dev_puzzles/ibis`.
+We will create an IBIS (Issue Based Information System) in a separeate folder, `src/frontend/dev_puzzles/ibis`.

 It is always good practice to create `README.md` file with each puzzle.